-- (1) That Council agree to the alignment of LNPs to the governance structures of WBSP with effect from 1 May 2006. - (2) That Council support the establishment of the nine LNPs as neighbourhood based strategic partnerships with a revised terms of reference linked to the governance arrangements of the WBSP. - (3) That Council note the Councillor's involvement, ie all Councillors being full members of the nine LNPs, will continue.
+- (1) That Council agree to the alignment of LNPs to the governance structures of WBSP with effect from 1 May 2006. - (2) That Council support the establishment of the nine LNPs as neighbourhood based strategic partnerships with a revised terms of reference linked to the governance arrangements of the WBSP.

+(3) The Council note that Councillor involvement, ie all Councillors being full members of the nine LNPs, will continue.